<< Click to Display Table of Contents >>

 Note that even if you do set this, only backups whose name starts with the base filename for your current database will ever be deleted.
 This gives you a way to force certain backups to be retained indefinitely - just edit their name as you are making them to insert something before "OrganizationName".
 For instance, you might name a year-end database "2012YearEndOrganizationName-2012-12-31.S4ABackup", instead of just "OrganizationName-2012-12-31.S4ABackup", so that it will not be automatically deleted.

-Backing up for users of the Network Version
+Backing up for users of the Local Network Version

-For users of the normal single-user version of ACCOUNTS, or the Network Server version, backups work exactly as described above.
-However, for users of the Network Client version (where the database is on another computer running the Network Server version), it is quite different.
+For users of the normal single-user version of ACCOUNTS, or the Local Network Server version, backups work exactly as described above.
+However, for users of the Local Network Client version (where the database is on another computer running the Local Network Server version), it is quite different.

-When you do a backup from the Network Client version, the backup is not done on your computer.
-Rather, your computer sends an instruction to the computer running the Network Server version of ACCOUNTS, to do the backup.
+When you do a backup from the Local Network Client version, the backup is not done on your computer.
+Rather, your computer sends an instruction to the computer running the Local Network Server version of ACCOUNTS, to do the backup.
 The backup is of a database file on that server computer, and must backup to another file on that server computer.

 Because of this, the normal "Save Backup File As" dialog box cannot be used, because that dialog box refers to files on (or visible from) your computer, whereas the backup will be done to a file on the server computer.
 So instead, a simple window comes up, titled Network Backup, which prompts you to type in the full path and filename, relative to the server computer, to backup to.
 In addition, unlike for other users, it cannot tell you whether that backup file already exists and prompt you as to whether it's OK to replace that backup file.
 If the backup file already exists, it just automatically overwrites it.

-Because of these limitations, it is easier to always do your backups for the network version from the computer running the Network Server version of ACCOUNTS, if that is an option for you.
+Because of these limitations, it is easier to always do your backups for the Local Network Version from the computer running the Local Network Server version of ACCOUNTS, if that is an option for you.